FruitPug/components-of-software-engineering-labs/lab2/src/Readme.md

 * **FR4**: The system shall allow registered users to write, edit, and delete reviews for any book in the catalog, limited to one review per book per user.

-* **FR5**: When a review is created, edited, or deleted, the system shall automatically update the book’s average rating and review count.

-* **FR6**: The system shall allow registered users to like or unlike reviews to express agreement or support for a particular review.
+* **FR5**: The system shall allow registered users to like or unlike reviews to express agreement or support for a particular review.

-* **FR7**: The system shall allow registered users to set and update their reading status for any book as “Reading,” “Want to Read,” or “Finished.”
+* **FR6**: The system shall allow registered users to set and update their reading status for any book as “Reading,” “Want to Read,” or “Finished.”

-* **FR8**: The system shall allow users to view and manage their profiles, including viewing lists of read or wanted books, reviews, and social connections.
+* **FR7**: The system shall allow users to view and manage their profiles, including viewing lists of read or wanted books, reviews, and social connections.

-* **FR9**: The system shall allow registered users to send, accept, reject, and remove friend requests, managing a list of friends within the platform.
+* **FR8**: The system shall allow registered users to send, accept, reject, and remove friend requests, managing a list of friends within the platform.

-* **FR10**: The system shall allow administrators to manage books — including adding new titles, editing book descriptions, and deleting books from the catalog.
+* **FR9**: The system shall allow administrators to manage books — including adding new titles, editing book descriptions, and deleting books from the catalog.

-* **FR11**: The system shall allow administrators to manage users, including viewing profiles, modifying user information, and banning users who violate policies.
+* **FR10**: The system shall allow administrators to manage users, including viewing profiles, modifying user information, and banning users who violate policies.

-* **FR12**: The system shall allow administrators to manage and delete reviews globally.
+* **FR11**: The system shall allow administrators to manage and delete reviews globally.

 ### Non-Functional Requirements